iamaayushrivastava/Leaf-Image-Classification-Using-Morphological-Features/README.md

 ### 3. ML Model building and testing

   (a) Sampling and splitting of the dataset into training and testing sets with an 80:20 ratio.<br>
-  (b) Applying Machine Learning models across the dataset to classify the plant species.<br>
   (b) Features were then scaled using [StandardScaler](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html).<br>
-  (c) Also parameter tuning was done to find the appropriate hyperparameters of the model using [GridSearchCV](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html).
+  (c) Also parameter tuning was done to find the appropriate hyperparameters of the model using [GridSearchCV](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html).<br>
+  (d) Applying Machine Learning models across the dataset to classify the plant species.